OCamlPro/freeton_wallet/sphinx/commands.rst

 Get the transaction ID from above, and use:
 ::

-  # ft multisig -a my-account --confirm TX_ID
+  # ft multisig confirm MY-ACCOUNT TX_ID

 **USAGE**